Hot dog champ Joey Chestnut: I'll 'do what it takes' to win

 Chestnut weighed in at 216.5 pounds (98 kilos), while defending women's champion Miki Sudo weighed 114 pounds (52 kilos).

 Chestnut ate 74 wieners and buns to claim the 2018 title.
-Sudo ate half as many — 37 — to triumph on the women's side.
+Sudo ate 37 to triumph on the women's side.

 Thursday's top five winners of each gender will split $40,000.
 The two first-place winners will each earn $10,000.